Alexis André Jr.: International career

-André is eligible to represent France national football team, Guadeloupe national football team and Morocco national football team at senior level.
+André is eligible to represent France, Guadeloupe and Morocco national football team at senior level.

 On 1 October 2018, André was called up to the Morocco under-23 squad for their friendlies against Algeria and Senegal.
 André appeared twice as an unused substitute against Algeria.

 Personal life

-André was born in France to a French father of Guadelopean descent and a Moroccan mother.
-After his birth, his parents separated and Alexis was raised by his father.
+André was born in metropolitan France to a Guadaloupean father and a Moroccan mother.
+After his birth, his parents separated.
+Abandoned by his mother at the age of 4, he was raised by his father.